blinklabs-io/cardano-compose-stacks/README.md

 - **cardano-node-api**: This service is responsible for interfacing with local Cardano node.
 It depends on the cardano-node service to be healthy before starting.

+- **ogmios**: This service is a lightweight bridge interface for cardano-node.
+It provides an HTTP / WebSocket API that enables applications to interact with a local cardano-node via JSON+RPC-2.0.
+It depends on the cardano-node service to be healthy before starting.

 - **tx-submit-api**: This service is responsible for submitting transactions to the Cardano network.
 It depends on the cardano-node service to be healthy before starting.

 - **cardano-db-sync**: This service syncs the Cardano blockchain data to a PostgreSQL database.
 It depends on both the cardano-node and postgres services to be healthy before starting.